-- Knowledge, sensitivity, and understanding of the social, political, personal, and cross-cultural needs of undocumented and mixed immigration status students.
+- Extensive knowledge, sensitivity, passion and understanding of the social, political, personal, and cross-cultural needs of undocumented and mixed immigration status students.

 - Possess strong communication skills, both oral and written, including all aspects of administrative writing techniques integral to carrying out the responsibilities of the position.

-- Experience working with students from low income, traditionally underrepresented, and/or traditionally disadvantaged backgrounds.
+- Experience working with students from low income, traditionally underrepresented, undocumented and/or traditionally disadvantaged backgrounds.

 - Previous outreach or recruitment experience.

-- Ability to plan, schedule, supervise, direct, record, and following up on meetings internally and externally to the campus.
+- Ability to plan, schedule, supervise, direct, record, and follow up on meetings internally and externally to the campus.